Air Raids In Libyan Capital Kill Five: Ministry - UrduPoint

 At least five civilians were killed and 10 wounded in overnight air strikes in a suburb of Libya's capital, the unity government's health ministry said on Monday

-Tripoli (APP - UrduPoint / Pakistan Point News - 2nd Dec, 2019 ) :At least five civilians were killed and 10 wounded in overnight air strikes in a suburb of Libya's capital, the unity government's health ministry said on Monday.
+Tripoli, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2019 ):At least five civilians were killed and 10 wounded in overnight air strikes in a suburb of Libya's capital, the unity government's health ministry said on Monday.

 "Violent air raids on the residential area of al-Swani killed five civilians and injured 10 others, some of them seriously," said spokesman Amin al-Hashemi.